fanyrodz/FinDataX/README.md

 📌 Project Overview

 This project explores a synthetic dataset from a fictional fintech company, FinDataX, with the goal of understanding the factors that may drive customer churn (service cancellation).
-The dataset was generated with Mockaroo and includes information such as account activity, payments, app logins, and balances.
+The dataset includes information such as account activity, payments, app logins, and balances.

 🎯 Objective